 COVID-19 Update: Protecting Residents & Staff During This Challenging Time:

 Polaris Healthcare & Rehabilitation Center follows all guidelines as directed by the Centers for Disease Control and Prevention (CDC), Centers for Medicare and Medicaid Services (CMS) as well as our local and state health departments.
 We continue to adhere to the latest advisories with our top priority remaining as always to ensure the health, safety and well-being of all residents and staff.
-Polaris is currently open to general visitation.
+Polaris is currently closed to general visitation.
 We have implemented precautionary measures to ensure appropriate care is delivered to our residents in a safe, sanitary environment, including:

 - Screening of all staff and other health care professionals for COVID-19 symptoms, including taking temperatures, prior to the start of their shifts or before entering the facility and regular testing per state and CMS guidelines.

 - All health care professionals wear appropriate Personal Protective Equipment (PPE) while performing direct care as well as during all other duties throughout the work day.

 - Ongoing assessment and care of all residents for COVID-19.